FACE-UP FIRST LESSONS

 If your child needs to use the restroom during a lesson, you can meet them at the pool entrance door.
 Because swimmers sometimes use a bathroom break to avoid performing a skill they don't enjoy, often a coach will ask a swimmer to do just one more turn before going to the restroom.
 Usually, once the skill is completed, the child wants to continue to play instead of getting out to visit the restroom.
 Sometimes, especially with new swimmers, the coach may look up to you to see if you think this may be happening.
 You know your child best.
 It's ok to indicate that you do not think the child needs to get out right that second.
 If you can tell the need is immediate, communicate that to the coach.
 We appreciate your help.

 We will keep children safe in the water, but we not equipped to supervise children before or after swimming lessons.
 Parents must be at the pool door when class ends.

 ABOUT THE BT POOL

-The BT pool is indoors, 6-lanes wide and 25 yards long.
-There is a 1-meter diving board and an underwater viewing window.
-The pool is heated to a wonderfully warm 85 degrees year round.
-Men's and women's locker rooms and hallway changing booths are located on the pool level.
-A spectator gallery is located above the pool.
-Parents can see and hear everything, and the swimmers can see and hear you.
-The pool is 12.5 feet deep at the diving well end and four feet deep at the other end.
-There are four 4' x 4' teaching platforms in the shallow end to make it possible for young swimmers to stand and play during their lessons.
+The OHB pool is indoors, 6-lanes wide and 25 yards long.
+There is a 1-meter diving board.
+The pool is heated to a wonderfully warm 84 degrees year round.
+Men's and women's locker rooms and hallway family restrooms are available adjacent to the pool..
+The pool is 12 feet deep at the diving well end and 3.5 feet deep at the shallow end.
+We have teaching platforms in the shallow end to make it possible for young swimmers to stand and play during their lessons.